CorrineTan/bigdata-roadmap/Udemy-Spark-Course/readme.md

-## Notes Udemy course - Apache Spark
+## Notes of Udemy course - Apache Spark

 #### Install Pyspark
 - To check where does it install: